yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

             "value": "64"
         },
         "filesystem": {
-            "help": "Options are default, FAT or LITTLE. if not specified default filesystem will be used", "value": "NULL"
+            "help": "Options are default, FAT or LITTLE.
+If not specified default filesystem will be used", "value": "NULL"
         },
         "blockdevice": {